Robbie632/fullstackML/README.md

 # fullstackML

-full stack architecture for deploying machine learning models using node and python
+Full stack architecture for deploying machine learning models using node and python

 This will allow users to either upload training data or upload data to be predicted
 Training: Data will be written to mongoDb then model will be trained and saved to file